17 Best Tools for Photographers to Run a Profitable Business in 2026

 Best for: Wedding and portrait photographers who want the fastest possible client booking experience.
 The smart file format works exceptionally well for package-based pricing.

 Tradeoff: No project management tools.
 No built-in time tracking.
 No expense management or profit/loss reporting.
 If you shoot commercial work billed hourly or need to track project milestones, HoneyBook does not cover those workflows.
-The February 2025 price increase (Starter jumped from $16 to $29/month, now at $36) has pushed many solo photographers to reconsider the value proposition.
+Recent price increases (Starter climbing from $16 to $29/month on annual, Essentials now $49/month annual) have pushed many solo photographers to reconsider the value proposition.
 You also cannot customize the client portal experience significantly.

 4. Dubsado: Best for Custom Workflows and Automation